-Seeking out a chiropractor in Broomfield CO can be the difference between actually relieving your sciatica pain and relying on medications for a lifetime.
+Seeking out a chiropractor can be the difference between actually relieving your sciatica pain and relying on medications for a lifetime.
 Far too often, people experiencing pain head directly to their medicine cabinet or their primary care physician for a prescription.
 However, you're only temporarily treating – or should we say covering up – the problem.

 A spinal adjustment, also known as spinal manipulation, is one of the principle treatments of a chiropractor and is beneficial to a wide range of back pain issues including sciatica.
 Through manual manipulation of the spine, a chiropractor can realign vertebrae that may have been compressing the sciatic nerve.
 It also allows for better movement of the spine, which can further prevent any parts of the structure of the spine from agitating or compressing the sciatic nerve.

 Chiropractors use ice/cold therapy to relieve the pain associated with sciatica.
 The cold mass against the location of the pain can reduce inflammation, ultimately helping to manage the pain associated with sciatica.
 Hot therapy may be used as well.

 An ultrasound is useful for receiving information about what's going on inside of the body, but it's also used as a treatment that targets deep into the tissue of the body.
 An ultrasound can provide relief from sciatic back pain using sound waves that produce a gentle heat.
 Ultimately, an ultrasound will enhance circulation and reduce swelling and pain.

 Transcutaneous electrical nerve stimulation (TENS) utilizes a small, battery-operated box to stimulate the muscles.
 It's a portable unit that sends variable intensity electrical current through the muscles to reduce pain and muscle spasms.